Sudan's military takes power in coup, arrests prime minister

 The Information Ministry, still loyal to the dissolved government, called his speech an “announcement of a seizure of power by military coup.”

-Jeffrey Feltman, the U.S. special envoy to the Horn of Africa, said Washington was “deeply alarmed” by the reports.
-Feltman met with Sudanese officials over the weekend in an effort to resolve the growing dispute between civilian and military leaders.
-EU foreign affairs chief Joseph Borrell tweeted that he’s following events with the “utmost concern.”
-The U.N. political mission to Sudan called the detentions of government officials "unacceptable.”
+The arrests began a few hours later, said the official, who spoke on condition of anonymity because he was not authorized to brief media.

+In recent weeks, the military has been emboldened in its dispute with civilian leaders by the support of tribal protesters, who blocked the country’s main Red Sea port for weeks.
+The most two senior military officials, Burhan and his deputy Gen. Mohammed Hamdan Dagalo, also have close ties with Egypt and the wealthy Gulf nations of Saudi Arabia and the United Arab Emirates.

-The first reports about a possible military takeover began trickling out of Sudan before dawn Monday.
-The Information Ministry later confirmed Hamdok and several senior government figures had been arrested and their whereabouts were unknown.
+The first reports of a possible military takeover emerged before dawn, and the Information Ministry later confirmed them hours later, saying Hamdok and several senior government figures had been arrested and their whereabouts were unknown.
+Internet access was widely disrupted and the country’s state news channel played patriotic traditional music.

 Hamdok’s office denounced the detentions on Facebook as a “complete coup.”
 It said his wife was also arrested.